regen-network/regen-ledger/x/data/spec/README.md

 # Data Module

 ::: tip COMING SOON
-The data module is under active development, and is currently only available in experimental builds of Regen Network.
+The data module is under active development, and is currently only available in experimental builds of Regen Ledger.
 :::

 ## Abstract